TarikEl/DoseCalcs-Gui/docs/Commands.rst

 The result will be given for LungsVol as a new region in form of combination of LeftLung and RightLung regions.

-sex : /RunAndScoreData/setVolumesToScore source all target LungsVol:LeftLung:RightLung
+ex : /RunAndScoreData/setVolumesToScore source all target LungsVol:LeftLung:RightLung

 Also, you can generate results by considering a number of simulated source organs as one combined source organ

-sex : /RunAndScoreData/setVolumesToScore source LungsVol:LeftLung:RightLung target all
+ex : /RunAndScoreData/setVolumesToScore source LungsVol:LeftLung:RightLung target all

 Setting Quantities To Score
 +++++++++++++++++++++++++++